-Sixteen Wonderful Considerations for Profit
+Sixteen Wonderful Considerations of Profit

-(Myôdensu jûroku rikan)
+(Myôdensu jûroku rikan, 妙でん老十六利勘)

 Publisher: Enshû-ya Matabei